GrantStenger/stock-price-analysis/README.md

     - Data analysis MUCH easier with pandas
 - What's coming:
   - Now that we can use pandas, we will begin our analysis.
-  - I'm interested in applying WaveNet to time series data.
+  - Among many possible explorations, one idea is to apply WaveNet to time series data.
   - We will host [the website](https://gstenger98.github.io/stock-price-analysis/) using Heroku and Flask.
   - We will add the content of the presentation to the site.